Dartomic/GLIDE-Linux/README.md

 # Programming Language

 Development of GLIDE-Linux will primarily be in the C programming language.
-The API’s are much more thorough, and up-to-date, than anything in MonoDevelop.
+The documentation for the API’s are much more thorough, and up-to-date, than anything in MonoDevelop.
 I’ve already built a lot of GUI pieces quicker than I could in MonoDevelop, due to their poor documentation maintenance.

 The UWP version will probably remain in C#.
 C is just easier to work with on Linux right now.